 Clear the clutter.
 Clutter and rubbish have no place at the front door.

 Increase the number of hooks in your front closet to accommodate guest jackets.
-I usually forget about this and don’t understand how crucial having enough hangers for my guests is until it’s too late!
+I ly forget about this and don’t understand how crucial having enough hangers for your guests is until it’s too late!

 Make room for your boots and shoes.
 To prevent cluttering up your doorway, consider establishing a space in the front closet for boots and shoes, or adding a few plastic mats to indicate where guests should place their footwear.